Bad habits to kick : Using SELECT or RETURN instead of OUTPUT

 - SELECT should be used for returning resultsets, not scalars.
 This procedure uses a SELECT statement to return a single value to the client.
 This is inefficient because most applications will have to prepare additional objects (typically referred to as "recordsets") and other support in order to consume the result.
 While it is certainly valid syntax to use SELECT to return scalar values, this does not need to be common in production code.
 This is the kind of thing that can make it slightly harder for high-end applications to scale.

-While not definitive proof that this is bad, and while I use SELECT for multiple variable assignment, IIRC the standard does not allow SELECT without FROM.
-And in the 26 SELECT examples in Books Online, not one of them references scalars, at least at the time of writing.
+While not definitive proof that this is bad, and while I use SELECT for assigning multiple variables, IIRC the standard does not allow SELECT without FROM.
+And in the 20+ SELECT examples in Books Online, not one of them references scalars.

 - RETURN is for exiting the procedure, and is intended for returning error / status codes, not data.
 Do not use this to send back to the caller the latest IDENTITY value generated or the row count from an operation.
 Note that you are restricted to using integer-based data anyway, since you cannot change the data type of the value passed back by RETURN().
 For more information, see the topic "Returning Data by Using a Return Code" in Books Online.